Leena Gade

 Leena Gade is a British race engineer who has served as a lead race engineer in the FIA World Endurance Championship and IndyCar race series.
 In 2011, she became the first female race engineer to win the 24 Hours of Le Mans.
 In 2012, she won the FIA World Endurance Championship's 'Man of the Year' award and the C&R Racing Woman in Technology Award.
 She is also an Ambassador of the FIA Commission for Women in Motorsport.

 Early life and education

 Leena Gade was born in Perivale, United Kingdom, the daughter of Indian immigrants.
 She is one of three sisters.
 She grew up in England with the exception of the three years between the ages of 9 and 12, which her family spent in India.
 During that time she and her younger sister Teena became interested in engineering.
 When they returned to England both girls started watching Formula One racing.
 Gade has said that they became "obsessive" fans, attracted not by the sport's glamour but by their fascination with "what the machines could do".
 Leena Gade's sister Teena also became a race engineer.

 Leena Gade studied engineering at the University of Manchester, and graduated with a Master of Science degree in aerospace engineering in 1998.
-She entered the university as one of five female students in a class of 100 and was the only one remaining when she graduated.
+She entered the university as one of five female students in a class of 100.